HassanAfzal123/auxin-project/README.md

 ## Swagger

-- Index page route (/) is rendering a swagger json file that state all the RESTful Apis defined in this project
+- To visualize the RESTful Apis, swagger ui is added on route (/api-docs)

 ## Testing Tools